MrScripty/Studio-Whip/rust/documentation/modules.md

 # Modules in `rusty_whip`

 This document lists all files in the `rusty_whip` project, a Vulkan-based graphics application forming the foundation of an advanced 2D/3D GUI system for digital entertainment production.
-Each entry summarizes its purpose, key components, and relationships, reflecting the state after implementing depth sorting, orthographic projection, window resizing, and GUI behaviors as of March 13, 2025.
+Each entry summarizes its purpose, key components, and relationships, reflecting the state after implementing depth sorting, orthographic projection, window resizing, GUI behaviors, and a restructured directory layout as of March 13, 2025.

 ---

-## 1. `vulkan_context.rs`
+## 1. `src/gui_framework/context/vulkan_context.rs`
 - **Purpose**: Defines the `VulkanContext` struct, the central state container for Vulkan and window management, supporting a resizable 600x300 window with Vulkan resources.
 - **Key Components**:
-  - `VulkanContext` struct: Holds Vulkan objects (`instance`, `device`, `swapchain`), window (`Arc<Window>`), buffers, and synchronization primitives, initialized via `new()`.
+  - `VulkanContext` struct: Holds Vulkan objects (`instance`, `device`, `swapchain`), window (`Arc<Window>`), buffers, shaders, and synchronization primitives, initialized via `new()`.
 - **Relationships**:
   - Used by `main.rs` as the core Vulkan context instance.
   - Modified by `vulkan_setup.rs` for Vulkan setup and `render_engine.rs` for rendering resources.